How to Fix P0128: Thermostat Replacement Cost and Steps

 Thermostat stuck open.
 This is the cause in the vast majority of cases.
 Thermostats are simple wax-pellet devices.
 The wax expands when heated, pushing a valve open.
 Over time (typically 100,000-150,000 km), the wax deteriorates, the spring weakens, or debris prevents the valve from closing fully.
 Once stuck open, coolant flows through the radiator continuously, and the engine can't build heat.
 Low coolant level.
 If the coolant level is low enough that the ECT sensor isn't fully submerged, it reads cooler than actual.
 The engine might be warming up fine, but the sensor says otherwise.
 Check the coolant reservoir first.
 If it's below the minimum mark, top it up and investigate why it's low (leak, evaporation from a bad cap, or head gasket concern).
 Faulty ECT sensor.
 The sensor itself can drift out of calibration, reading lower than actual temperature.
 This is less common than a stuck thermostat but worth checking if the thermostat tests good.
 ECT sensors are cheap (10-30 euros) and usually easy to replace.
 Coolant temperature sensor wiring.
 Corroded connectors or damaged wiring between the ECT sensor and ECU can cause erratic or low readings.
 Inspect the connector for green corrosion and check the wiring harness for chafing, especially where it routes near hot exhaust components.
 Wrong thermostat installed.
 If a previous repair used a thermostat with a lower opening temperature than spec (say, 71 degrees instead of 88 degrees), the engine will run cooler than the ECU expects.
 This happens more often than you'd think, particularly after aftermarket or budget repairs.Is it safe to drive with P0128?

 If you clear the code in summer and it doesn't return, the thermostat might be marginally stuck but still closing enough in warm weather to satisfy the ECU.
 Expect it to return with the first cold snap.
+This is exactly the kind of fault you can catch before it codes: watch the warm-up curve flatten or the heater lag a little earlier each cold morning, well before the ECU decides to set P0128.

 How do you diagnose P0128?